Kardi-Abdossattar/ahp-app/README.md

 ## License

-MIT License - see LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Kardi-Abdossattar/ahp-app/blob/main/LICENSE) file for details.

 ## Support